Lackawanna County Guardianship Attorney

 - If the court determines that guardianship is in the child’s best interests, it will issue an order to establish guardianship.
 You may also be required to sign an oath that says you accept the responsibilities of guardianship.

-For more information and insight from our Scranton & Lackawanna County family lawyers, call (570) 391-0866.
+For more information and insight from our Scranton & Lackawanna County guardianship lawyers, call (570) 391-0866.
 We look forward to hearing from you.